 In September 1952, she began a one year internship from the University of Chicago at Billings Hospital.
 On February 1st 1953, she married Lt.
 Allan Thorne (USAF).
 After she finished her internship in September 1953 as a registered dietitian, she flew to Elmendorf AFB in Anchorage, Alaska, to join her husband.
 She worked at Providence Hospital in Anchorage as its dietitian.

 The couple moved to Maine in 1954 to look after her father-in-law and the family farm.
 They raised 3 children.
 She went back to college to earn a teaching certificate in elementary education after the youngest was old enough to go to school.
 She taught 4th and 6th grade at St. Albans Elementary School (SAD #48) for twenty three years before retiring in 1990.

-Gary E. LaGasse
+Gifts in Memory of Gary E. LaGasse

 Gary E. LaGasse Memorial Scholarship

 To honor his memory, this scholarship was established in 2019 as a tribute to Gary LaGasse by his loving husband Tim, family, friends, and colleagues.
 Gary was a brilliant computer scientist and esteemed colleague, with more than 45 years of exemplary service to the University of Maine System.